Four-Leaf Clover Broccoli & Cheddar Buns for St. Patrick’s Day

 If you’ve never had roasted chestnuts, they are one of the sweetest and creamiest of nuts and the absolute perfect pairing with chocolate–and the stuff of Holiday memories.
 This elegant chocolate chestnut bread is from Holiday and Celebration Bread in Five Minutes a Day and is super easy to make.
 If you have a tall panettone mold, it makes a really festive loaf for the holidays or a great gift, along with the book.
 You can also bake this in a loaf pan or even muffin cups.
 And check out the Instagram video here!

-Zeppole (Italian Christmas doughnuts): with Instagram-Live event
+Zeppole (Italian Christmas doughnuts): with Instagram-Live video

 Zeppole are a traditional Italian doughnut–a Christmas treat, but the internet holds many different descriptions and definitions of what they are.
 Some versions are carefully piped, some are made as small doughnut holes, and some are roughly free-form.
 Years ago I ate the latter rendition in New York at the San Gennaro Street Festival in Little Italy, (which is held in September, so these aren’t just for Christmas) and he loved them so much he knew we needed a post about them.

-Our version here is based on the Beignet recipe from our book New Artisan Bread in Five Minutes a Day; the dough is no-knead, of course, and is lightly flavored with orange and lemon.
+The version here is based on the Beignet recipe from my book New Artisan Bread in Five Minutes a Day; the dough is no-knead, of course, and is lightly flavored with orange and lemon.
 I must admit I was a little nervous not pulling out my doughnut cutter to make perfect circles, but we need to embrace the irregular shape: let go and toss the roughly-shaped dough in to the very hot oil.

 The golden brown Zeppole that emerged a few minutes later were absolutely delicious; their haphazard shapes gave them a charming quality, and the gentle citrus flavors were lovely.
 I’m not Italian, but these really are too good not to anyone’s Holiday tradition.
 And if you’ve been to the blog before at this time of year, you’ll remember these zeppole are very, very similar to Hannukah soufganiot (see the soufganiot post for more on frying up doughnuts).